MaxLastBreath/TOTK-mods/README.md

 - Benchmarks
   - UltraCam Beyond has it's own custom benchmark built in.
 Press G with virtual Keyboard on.
     - Currently supports 5 different benchmarks.
-    - Benchmarks are saved on switch's SD card (sdmc yuzu)
+    - Benchmarks are saved on switch's SD card

 ### **Aspect Ratios & Ui**
 - Aspect ratios are section of combined mod files with certain UI and an Aspect Ratio mod.